LeslieJohnson/Surplus-example/doc/langIndex.md

 ## langIndex.js
-This is used by every component that displays text in more than one language.
+This monad is used by every component that displays text in more than one language.
 The `langIndex` data stream provides an index into text arrays.
 When it changes, all displayed text changes too.
 Magic!
 Well, `S` data binding magic anyway.

-TIP: Compare this to `React` Component's `setState()`.
+IMPORTANT: Compare this to `React` Component's `setState()`.
 With React, each component has its own state, and its child components only update theirs if `forceUpdate` is passed to `setState`.
 Here, any component can use `langIndex` simply by importing it. `S` takes care of the data